Extensional Taylor Expansion: The extensional resource calculus

-We extend these base reduction steps by applying them under any context, and then apply them in parallel within sums of expressions.
-Formally: \begin{definition} \definitive{(Small-step) resource reduction} is the relation from resource expressions to sums of resource expressions defined by the following rules:
+We extend these base reduction steps by applying them under any context, and then applying them in parallel within sums of expressions.
+Formally: \begin{definition} \definitive{Fine-step resource reduction} is the relation from resource expressions to sums of resource expressions defined by the rules of \cref{fig:finestep}.